peralese/cookbook/README.md

 - `/search-index.json` built at compile time with all recipes (title, tags, category, URL)
 - `/search/` page uses Fuse.js for fuzzy matching
+- Header search submits to `/search/?q=<query>` and pre-populates the search page
 - Debounced input for instant results
 - Displays matched recipe title, category, tags, and optional match score

+---

+## 🎨 Theme & Assets

+The site theme is implemented primarily in `src/styles.css` and shared through `src/layouts/base.njk`.

+- Header and footer use a dark green branded treatment.
+- The hero uses two transparent PNG illustrations:
+  - `src/images/cookbook-hero-left.png`
+  - `src/images/cookbook-hero-right.png`
+- Eleventy copies `src/images/**` to `/images/**` during build.
+- The home page renders category cards and recent recipe rows from collections.
+- Recipe detail pages use a two-column layout with the recipe content on the left and metadata/category/tag cards on the right.

+When previewing locally, use `npm run serve` so links resolve from `/`.
+For GitHub Pages output under `/cookbook/`, use `npm run build`.

 ---